ljdursi/computecanadian/discussion-paper/03_prologue.md

 GPUs and a file system better suited for this sort of work.
 The same tools that helped her manage her data to ensure she met her funders data sharing requirements allowed her to move the data, so migrating the files to and from was pretty painless.
-In fact it went so smoothly that the one time that it hung for ten minutes, she wrote an email to the helpdesk wondering if she had done something wrong.
+In fact, it went so smoothly that the one time that it hung for ten minutes, she wrote an email to the helpdesk wondering if she had done something wrong.
 By the time she hit Send, it had started up again.
 Helpdesk proudly, if somewhat